What does customer churn reduction mean?

-Before we learn about the top things that CSMs need to arrest churn, we need to understand that churn is of utmost importance as it helps us assess why customers leave and how it impacts the business.
+Before we learn about the top things that CSMs need to arrest churn, we need to understand that churn is of utmost importance as it helps us assess why customers leave and how it impacts the business, so, customer churn reduction is very important.
 Modern business concepts have focused on two parameters Customer Acquisition Cost (CAC) and Customer Lifetime Value (CLV).

 CLV = mL – CAC

 Where ‘m’ is the marginal contribution to the organization for a given unit contribution of a product sold or a service broken into billing cycle units.
 L is the length of time that the customer persists for with the organization without break i.e. customer acquisition cost need not be spent again for repeat purchase of a product or continued billing cycles of service.